- Your green webshop for beautiful and healthy skin and more…

 - Free samples or gift with every order

 - Ordered before 14:00 = shipped the same day

-Ingredients: Olive oil, almond oil, avocado oil, mango butter, shea butter, cotton extract, vitamin E.
+Ingredients: Olive oil, coconut oil, castor oil, cocoa butter, shea butter, fig puree.

 Snob Ducks are 100% handcrafted cold process soaps from creation to packaging.
 Made from extra virgin olive oil from our own olive grove, Greek herbs and fruit.
 Recycled paper for packaging.
 Weight varies from Duck to Duck.
 After all, it is nature.